MatterMiners/cobald/docs/source/model/pool_model.rst

     The amount of resources a pool is expected to provide.

-Note that :py:attr:`~cobald.interfaces.pool.Pool.demand` is not derived by a :py:class:`~cobald.interfaces.pool.Pool`, but defined from the outside.
+Note that :py:attr:`~cobald.interfaces.pool.Pool.demand` is not derived by a :py:class:`~cobald.interfaces.pool.Pool`, but should be adjusted from the outside.
 The task of a :py:class:`~cobald.interfaces.pool.Pool` is only to adjust its supply to match demand.

 Allocation versus Utilisation